TheAmadeus25/CounterStrike-GlobalOffensive-LiveStat-for-OBS-Studio/README.md

 If you like it, please like and share this so everybody see it.
 If you want use this in your own project, please make sure there is a URL to this page and mention me.
 Feel free for a little **[Donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GLQ52YVTN24CN&source=url)**.

 P.S.
 Maybe you don't know it already but I'm a little bit crazy 🤓.
 If everything works like I expected, I'll add this feature as Watchface for this **[Social and Gaming Smartwatch](https://theamadeus25.github.io/LaColorduino/)**.

-Maybe I create a full-room-ambilight which change colour depending on of your in game health??
+Maybe I create a full-room-ambilight which change colour depending of your in game health??
+It need to transfer this Information to my Arduino/ESP8266 Microcontroller, which controls some RGB-LED-Strips.
 This would be epic and uniqe, kind of!